dayo2013/ContractmanagerReview/Synthentix.md

 ### CONSTANT STATE VARIABLES.

-in Solidity, the state variables declared outside functions are, by default, immutable once they are assigned a value.
+In Solidity, the state variables declared outside functions are, by default, immutable once they are assigned a value.
 This means that, once a value is assigned to a state variable, it cannot be changed.

 PIGIN(TRANSLATION):